-The Board is responsible for assessing the independence of Non-Executive Directors upon appointment and again each year with the support of an attestation from each.
-Non-executive directors also have an ongoing obligation to disclose any personal interest which could materially interfere with, or could reasonably be perceived to materially interfere with, the independent exercise of judgement or where they do not meet the Board's guidelines for assessing independence.
+The Board is responsible for assessing the independence of Non-Executive Directors upon appointment and each year with the support of an attestation from each of them.
+Non-Executive Directors also have an ongoing obligation to disclose any personal interest which could materially interfere with, or could reasonably be perceived to materially interfere with, the independent exercise of judgement or where they do not meet the Board's guidelines for assessing independence.

 The Board also recognises that the interests of Mirvac and its securityholders are well served by having a mix of Directors, some with a longer tenure with a deep understanding of Mirvac's business and some with a shorter tenure who bring fresh ideas and perspective to the Board.
-As noted earlier, taken as a whole, the Board's average tenure is 6.6 years.
+Taken as a whole, the Board's average tenure is 5.55 years.
 In this regard, the Board is comfortable that no Director has served for a period such that their independence may have been compromised.